learn-co-curriculum/ruby-project-guidelines/README.md

 ### Brainstorming and Proposing a Project Idea

 Projects need to be approved prior to launching into them, so take some time to brainstorm project options that will fulfill the requirements above.
 You must have a minimum of four [user stories](https://en.wikipedia.org/wiki/User_story) to help explain how a user will interact with your app.
+A user story should follow the general structure of `"As a <role>, I want <goal/desire> so that <benefit>"`.
 In example, if we were creating an app to randomly choose nearby restaurants on Yelp, we might write:

 * As a user, I want to be able to enter my name to retrieve my records
 * As a user, I want to enter a location and be given a random nearby restaurant suggestion